Molecular-Playground/molecular-playground/README.md

 # Molecular Playground

 ### Getting started
-To get started, you first need ot install docker.
-Instructions for install docker can be found [here](https://docs.docker.com/engine/installation/).
+To get started, you first need to install docker.
+Instructions for installing docker can be found [here](https://docs.docker.com/engine/installation/).
 After you have docker installed, you will need to install docker compose.
 Follow the instructions [here](https://docs.docker.com/compose/install/).

 ### To Run
-After installation is all set up, simply run ```docker-compose up```.
+After installation is all set up, simply run ```docker-compose up```

 ### Resetting the Database
 To reset the database you will need to remove the postgres container as well as the data volume for the database.